Find out why DC is the capital of free museums and interactive exhibits, from groundbreaking cultural museums to art

 Commonly held in June, the Dupont-Kalorama Museum Walk grants free access to fascinating DC museums that usually charge admission.
 In previous years, the list has included Anderson House, Dumbarton House and The Phillips Collection, among others.
 You will be able to see new exhibits, take in riveting stories and hear live music at each museum.
 Check their website for more information.

 Located just outside of DC in Potomac, Md., Glenstone Museum combines art, architecture and landscape to create a seamless, open museum-going experience that you would be hard-pressed to find anywhere else.
 Post-World War II art fills marvelously designed indoor and outdoor spaces on a 100-plus acre plot that also features paths, trails, streams and meadows.
-The museum also has an exciting expansion planned to open on Oct.
-4, 2018 that will include an all-new building and new outdoor sculptures.
+The museum's exciting expansion opened to the public on on Oct.
+4, 2018 with an all-new building and new outdoor sculptures.
 Glenstone is open from Thursday – Sunday from 10 a.m. – 5 p.m., with visits scheduled on the hour.
 Make sure to book yours before you go.